s98113161/auto-xtrabackup/README.md

 # auto-xtrbackup
 automatic backup mysql database by xtrbackup

-make sure u alreay install Percona XtraBackup, then you can just put into below folder and grant executble permission(chmod):
+make sure u already install Percona XtraBackup, then you can just put into below folder and grant executble permission(chmod):
 /usr/local/bin/
 and you can full backup by type command by console umbackup -b full